Stochastic Primal-Dual Double Block-Coordinate for Two-way Partial AUC Maximization: Introduction

 In many applications, there are large monetary costs due to high false positive rates (FPR) and low true positive rates (TPR), e.g., in medical diagnosis.
 Hence, a measure of primary interest is the region of the ROC curve corresponding to low FPR and high TPR, i.e., TPR $\geq 1-\theta_0$, FPR $\leq \theta_1$, for some $\theta_0,\theta_1 \in (0, 1)$, which is referred to as two-way partial AUC (TPAUC).
 Nevertheless, research on efficient optimization algorithms to optimize TPAUC for learning a classifier remains underdeveloped.

-Compared with standard AUC maximization, TPAUC maximization is more challenging since its estimator based on training examples involves the selection of negative and positive examples whose prediction scores are in top and bottom ranks, respectively.
-To the best of our knowledge, there are few rigorous and efficient algorithms developed for TPAUC maximization.
-Some earlier works have proposed heuristic approaches for TPAUC maximization, including selecting examples based on their ranks in the mini-batch or converting data selection into ad-hoc data weighting~\citep{yang2021all,kar2014online}, which do not provide a guarantee of optimizing TPAUC losses.
+{Compared with standard AUC maximization, optimizing TPAUC presents several unique technical challenges.
+First, the estimator of TPAUC requires selecting subsets of positives and negatives in the top and bottom ranks.
+Some earlier works have proposed heuristic approaches for TPAUC maximization, including selecting examples based on their ranks in the mini-batch or converting data selection into ad-hoc data weighting~\citep{yang2021all,kar2014online}, which do not provide a guarantee of optimizing TPAUC losses. }

 Recently, \citet{zhu2022auc} have initiated rigorous optimization of TPAUC losses.
 They converted data selection in top/bottom ranks into pairwise loss selection and reformulated it using the tool of distributionally robust optimization.
 They have proposed two algorithms for two different formulations: SOTAs for solving a smooth coupled compositional objective that corresponds to a soft TPAUC loss and SOTA for solving a non-smooth min-max objective that corresponds to an exact TPAUC loss.
 Nevertheless, SOTAs is not for optimizing the exact TPAUC loss, and SOTA is inefficient for large datasets as it requires updating all coordinates of an auxiliary variable corresponding to all positive examples at every iteration.
 Additionally, its convergence rate analysis fails to demonstrate any mini-batch speedup.